Skip to main content

 How do I start reporting rent?

-What is the cost of reporting my rent payments to TransUnion and Experian?
+What is the cost of reporting my rent payments to TransUnion, Equifax, and Experian?

 For current tenants, there are 3 options.
 Regardless of the option you select, TransUnion recommends reporting 12 months of payments to make the most impact on your FICO credit score.

-**Note: Experian only records the current month and prior rent payment history will not be reported by Experian.
+Note: Experian only records the current month, and Experian will not report prior rent payment history.

 Entire Lease

 You can report on-time payments for your entire lease at once.
-This includes all future payments & the option to add all past payments made through RentRedi for the price of $3.99/mos.
+This includes all future payments & the option to add all past payments made through RentRedi for the price of $3.99/month.

 The cost for reporting an entire lease at once can be up to a one-time payment of up to $47.88 (for reporting 12 months) to increase your credit score by up to 26 points.